menu

 4. Identify vulnerabilities in custom code.

-While identifying vulnerabilities in known code is a task on its own, finding them in custom code is another challenge.
-SRMs need to scan for unknown vulnerabilities by tweaking or replacing the traditional testing solutions.
-One can’t expect to rely on traditional static and dynamic testing tools without any changes.
+While identifying vulnerabilities in known code is a task, finding them in custom code is another challenge.
+SRMs need to scan for unknown vulnerabilities by tweaking or replacing traditional testing solutions.
+One can’t expect to rely on traditional static and dynamic testing tools without making changes.

 5. Train developers on the basics of security

-Though a developer may never become a security expert, some knowledge on the subject would help them bear security in mind while they develop.
-Their training can help identify fundamental security issues/flaws during development.
+Though developers may never become security experts, some knowledge on the subject would help them consider security while developing.
+Their training can help them identify fundamental security issues or flaws during development.
 They will also be better positioned to collaborate effectively with the security team.

 Did you know?